Skip to main content

 Will Australia always be “top-six expensive”?

-In the foreseeable future, there are no indicators that Australia’s property markets are going to “crash” or becoming more affordable when comparing wage-price growth.
+In the foreseeable future, there are no indicators that Australia’s property markets are going to “crash” or become more affordable when comparing wage-price growth.
 This is why Australia is so attractive for international investment.

-Thank you for reading our blog on Australia’s Post-Election Property Market.
 Make sure you head over to our YouTube channel by clicking here to discover more educational insights to level up your property investing including our latest video: Australian Property Market 2025 Forecast.

 Disclaimer: